csiebler/mlops-demo/README.md

 # mlops-demo
 Demo for MLOps with Azure Machine Learning

+## Setup

+To be written.

 ## Conventions

 This repo is fully based on conventions in order to make MLOps reusable and easily scaleable.

-For model source code, the directory structure is as follows:
+The directory structure is as follows:

 ```
+pipelines
+    \- train-and-register.yml - Base pipeline for training and registering a model
 models
     \- model1
         train.py (entry file for training)